Princeton has produced its share of luminaries in fields outside politics. Take, for example, the world of literature.

 Pulitzer Prize winner for general nonfiction in 1999 John McPhee '53 writes essays for The New Yorker and teaches a creative nonfiction course for undergraduates.

 Edmund Wilson '16 authored many celebrated works of criticism.
 His friend from his college days, F. Scott Fitzgerald '17, is perhaps the most celebrated author in Princeton's history, though he never received a University diploma.

 Princetonians have also fared well in journalism.
 New York Times aces include: John Oakes '34, a former editorial page editor and senior editor; chief correspondent and former Washington and London bureau chief R.W.
-Apple '57, who never graduated from Princeton; Todd Purdum '82, who covered the White House and is now chief diplomatic correspondent; and Stephen Engleberg '79, who covered the Iran-Contra affair and has also been the paper's editor for special investigations.
+Apple '57, who never graduated from Princeton; Todd Purdum '82, who covered the White House and is now Los Angeles bureau chief; and Stephen Engleberg '79, who covered the Iran-Contra affair and is now the paper's editor for special investigations.